Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 ### Apply full backup to Minio
     kubectl apply -f backup/full-backup-s3.yaml
-    # if data is existed, then you successful backup data with minio
+    # if data is exist, then you successful backup data with minio
 ![Alt text](./assets/backup-db.PNG)